 Honestly, I still struggle with it.
 I have to #BeIntentional about not allowing other things to crowd out this vital component of my spiritual life.
 It’s not easy, but things of great value rarely are.

-That’s why I’m committing to #BeIntentional about reading God’s Word in 2015 with this simple plan:
+That’s why I’m committing to #BeIntentional about reading God’s Word this year with a simple plan based on 3 simple decisions:

-When: The time has varied over the years–as a young adult, I would read late at night before bed.
+We tend to make time for the things that are important to us.
+I can say I want to read my Bible all I want, but unless I determine when I’m going to do it, chances are it just won’t happen.
+I know you’re busy, I get it.
+My “when” has morphed over the years–as a young adult, I would read late at night before bed.
 When I worked full-time, I would routinely read on my lunch break.
-Now, with two active kids in the house, I try to get up early and spend at least 15 minutes reading my Bible before the rest of the house stirs.
-With an early-riser in the house, that doesn’t always happen!
-On those days, I rely on extra grace and plan a specific time later in the day for it.
+When my kids were younger, I tried to get up early and spend at least 15 minutes reading my Bible before the rest of the house was up.

-What: I need a plan.
+I need a plan.
 If I don’t have some sort of idea what I’m going to read, I’ll spend the entire time flipping through my Bible in search of random passages.
-I’ve done all types of plans–chapter by chapter, topical studies, etc. It doesn’t matter how simple or complex the plan, but I’ve found it is helpful to have one!
+I’ve done all types of plans–chapter by chapter, topical studies, word studies, and most recently I read through the Bible chronologically.
+It doesn’t matter how simple or complex a plan you have, it’s just helpful to have one!
 There are hundreds–probably thousands–of reading plans available today in every format and on every topic imaginable.
 You can find a one-year plan here, or shorter plans here or here .

 And for you “non-readers” out there…if the thought of sitting down with a book (of any kind) makes you break out in a cold sweat, no worries!
 Download the YouVersion app and listen to the Bible while you go for a run, clean the house, or fold the laundry.
 Or find a devotional on Audible or Christian Audio and listen on your commute.